Pastime of Gundicha Marjan

-Through this Pastime, Jagad-guru Sriman Mahaprabhu is teaching that if a fortunate soul desires to sit Krishna on the altar of their heart, then they should first of all clean their heart of all contamination; it is necessary to make the heart spotlessly clean, peaceful, and resplendent with devotion.
+Through this Pastime, Jagad-guru Sriman Mahaprabhu is teaching that if a fortunate soul desires to seat Krishna on the altar of their heart, then they should first of all clean their heart of all contamination; it is necessary to make the heart spotlessly clean, peaceful, and resplendent with devotion.
 If any thorny grass, weeds, dust, or coarse sand—anarthas (unwanted elements)—remain within the field of the heart, then the Lord, the ultimate recipient of all service, cannot be seated therein.
 Contamination and litter within the heart means anya-abhilasa (other desires), karma (fruitive action), jnan (knowledge), yoga, and so on.
 Srila Rupa Goswami Prabhu said,

 "The highest devotion is that which satisfies Lord Krsna, free from the coverings of any pursuits such as action, knowledge."

 (Sri Bhakti-rasamrta-sindhu, 1.1.11)

 Where there is any other desire except for devotion, where there are pursuits of jnana, karma, yoga, penance, or any other unfavourable to devotion mood covering the natural eternal devotional propensity of the soul, there is no pure devotion.
 Krishna does not appear anywhere except for the pure suddha-sattva devotion (devotion belonging to realm of the pure goodness).